 City: St. Louis, MO

 Classic Memphis Style barbecue can be found in this St. Louis favorite.
 The smell of smoked meats welcomes you all the way from the parking lot to invite you to enjoy their famous ribs + fried corn on the cob.
-Four house made BBQ sauces turn each bite into a different flavor experience - tangy, sweet, Texas style or spicy.
-Stop in for lunch specials or dinner to see what all the fuss is about!
+4 house-made BBQ sauces turn each bite into a different flavor experience - tangy, sweet, Texas style or spicy.
+Stop in for lunch specials to see what all the fuss is about!

 What BBQ spot is your favorite?